Spring Break 2019.

 Homes were Mediterranean-style, with walls on the outside and family life within.
 There are no trees on Malta so the sun shines bright over the warm brick walls, and there is nothing stopping the wind.
 Or the roosters crowing in the morning like crazy!

-The owner made us Hungarian poppy seed cake for breakfast and gave us plates of local cheese, but I’ve stopped being embarrassed when Jake and Eli bypass all the lovingly homemade things to decimate the croissant basket.
-They are pretty good at trying things, but they’re eleven after all, and don’t really want cheese and poppy seeds.
+The owner made us Hungarian poppy seed cake for breakfast and gave us plates of amazing sun-dried tomatoes and local cheese.
+I’ve stopped being embarrassed when Jake and Eli bypass all the lovingly homemade things to decimate the croissant basket.
+They are pretty good at trying new things, but they’re eleven after all, and don’t really want cheese and poppy seeds for breakfast.

 They’re super enthralled with the fresh squeezed orange juice though, and sitting in the rental car!